milvus-io/milvus-sdk-go/docs/list_collections.md

 # List Collections

-API to list all the collections in the connected Milvus instance
+API to list all the collections in the connected Milvus instance.

 ## Params

-- `ctx` context.Context, context to control API invocation process;
+- `ctx` context.Context is the context to control API invocation process.

 ## Response

-- `collections` array of entity.Collection, represents the collections in the Milvus instance
+- `collections` array of entity.Collection represents the collections in the Milvus instance.

-- `err` error of the creation process (if any), possible error list:
+- `err` contains the error in the listing process (if any).
+Possible errors are:

-    - ErrClientNotReady, error stands for the client is not connected
+    - `ErrClientNotReady`: error for that the client is not connected.

-    - error fo API invocation failed
+    - Error for API invocation failed.

 ## Example